EmmanuelOgiji/CircleCI_FlaskApp/README.md

 Feature: Simple Flask App

-Scenario: Render Text After Button is Pressed
+Scenario: Render Text After Button is Clicked
-    Given I access the app
+    Given I have my chromium browser and chrome setup When I access the homepage of the app
-    When I click the button that says Who built this?
+    And I click the button that says Who built this?
-    Then Emmanuel Pius-Ogiji is rendered
+    Then Emmanuel Pius-Ogiji is displayed

 ##Usage
 Note that the necessary python dependencies are available in the requirements.txt